Sunday, September 01, 2024

 Dorsal vertebrae of Yanbeilong ultimus

 The vertebrae have higher neural arches than those of other stegosaurs, and their neural canals are smaller.
 Yanbeilong is also distinguished by incomplete fusion of the sacrals (possible evidence for immaturity?).
-I'm not sure of the functional significance of high neural arches and small neural canals.
+I'm not sure of the functional significance of small neural canals.
+High neural arches probably evolved to maximize the height of the stegosaur's back, making it appear more formidable (like the plates; a cat arches its back for the same resason).
 Not surprisingly, Yanbeilong is considered most closely related to Wuerhosaurus and Stegosaurus but differs from them.

 Friday, February 02, 2024